FLOODING IN PASSAIC RIVER BASIN

 As you may know, the State of New Jersey Executive Order 23 required the Passaic River Flood Advisory Commission to provide a comprehensive plan to address flooding in the Passaic basin.
 And, thankfully, our Governor has been working on expediting state support, as some of the fifteen recommendations are within his jurisdiction.Progress on these recommendations can be viewed at NJDEP’s Passaic River website at www.nj.gov/dep/passaicriver/.

 Rodney has been working with the Army Corps to get the reevaluation of the Passaic River Main Stem project to be a Presidential priority in President Obama’s budget submissions to Congress.
 In fact, he met with Assistant Secretary of the Army (Civil Works), Jo-Ellen Darcy, multiple times in Washington to discuss their critical involvement and the need for Federal resources.
-As a result of Rodney’s effort, the President included $1 million in his Fiscal Year 2013 budget proposal for this critical project.
-Rodney has written to the President to again request that this project remain a Presidential priority in the Administration’s Fiscal Year 2014 request.
+As a result of Rodney’s effort, the President included $1 million in his Fiscal Year 2013 budget proposal and $240,000 in his Fiscal Year 2014 budget proposal for this critical project.

 To view the U.S. Army Corps of Engineers briefing with the Passaic River Basin Flood Advisory Commission click here.